MrOrnithorynque/Loggifyer/README.md

 # PTP::Loggifyer
 Welcome to **Loggifyer**, a simple, fast and cross-platform logger library.

-Loggifyer is a logging library that makes it easy to add log messages to your C++ code using only macros.
-It is designed to be lightweight, easy to use, and cross-platform, supporting Windows, Linux, and macOS.
+**Loggifyer** is a logging library that makes it easy to add log messages to your C++ code using only **macros**.
+It is designed to be **lightweight**, **easy to use**, and **cross-platform**, supporting Windows, Linux, and macOS.

+**Loggifyer** also supports different log levels, including Message, Info, Ok, Warning, and Error.
+You can use these log levels to control which log messages are displayed in your application.

+**Loggifyer** is implemented as a singleton, which means that you can access the logging functionality from anywhere in your code.

 This library is from the [PTP](https://github.com/MrOrnithorynque/PTP/) library family.

 ## Features
 - Simple and straightforward interface.